-The second part of coverage is for the cost of giving you the vaccine.
-(This is
+• The second part of coverage is for the cost of giving you the vaccine.
+(This is sometimes called the "administration" of the vaccine.)

 What do you pay for a Part D vaccination?

 What you pay for a Part D vaccination depends on three things: